fengxia41103/myblog/content/workspace/demo/car.md

 </pre>

 And the template code `form_input.hh` (shown below).
-The extension `.hh` is because `.html` or `.htm` will all be picked up by Pelican for page rendering and not copied as static file even though its parent path is a _STATIC_.
+The extension `.hh` is chosen because `.html` or `.htm` will be picked up by Pelican for page rendering and not copied as static file even though its parent path is a _STATIC_.
 Oh well.